Lamar Odom Recalls Khloe Kardashian Walking In On Him With Another Woman

 "That’s the thing people don’t understand," he continued.
 "Anybody who’s lived a complicated, drug-infused life like I’ve lived knows the cycle — with women, cheating on my wife, shit like that.
 Nights when I should have been asleep.
 Nights when I stayed up sniffing coke.
 Lot of those nights.
 When your heart is beating fast.
 When you should know better.
 When you’re just riding that roller coaster, man."

 He remembers a specific instance, however, that's pretty shocking.
-Back when he was married to Khloe (the couple's divorce was finalized in 2016), he remembers her finding him doing drugs with another woman.
+Back when he was married to Khloe (the couple's divorce was finalised in 2016), he remembers her finding him doing drugs with another woman.

 "One of the darkest places I’ve ever been was when I was in a motel room, getting high with this chick, and my wife (at the time) walked in," he explained.
 "That probably was like rock bottom."